intronep666/Financial-Hub/PROJECT_SUMMARY.md

   - Updated README and backend README to point to `.env.production.example` and to recommend the `financial_hub` DB name across config files.
   - Added quick-run scripts and explicit dev+CI steps for maintainers.
   - `start-frontend.bat` now sets a local default `VITE_API_URL=http://localhost:8000` so the Vite dev server has a deterministic backend base if no `.env` variables are present.
+    - Frontend runtime config: Added `frontend/public/env-config.js` default and `frontend/docker-entrypoint.sh` to inject `env-config.js` at container startup; `frontend/src/api.js` now will prefer `window.__RUNTIME_CONFIG__` for API base if present.
+This allows changing the backend URL at runtime without rebuilding the static assets.
   - Added `start-dev.sh`, `start-celery.sh`, and `start-dev.ps1` cross-platform scripts for easier development on macOS/Linux and PowerShell.
 These scripts default to `SKIP_DB_INIT=true` for quicker imports and local iterations; see README for instructions on running migrations if required (e.g., `alembic upgrade head`).

 Notes: